 Nike Vaporfly 4% – Ok, ok.
 I took the plunge.
 These are so wildly different than the Zoom Fly.
 Incredibly lightweight, and immensely responsive.
 If you read reviews about these, you’ll read that you sink into the shoes if you walk or run slow.
 That’s true.
-You’ve gotta be moving for these to be effective.
-I will admit, I had to add some padding to the insole, since the Carbon plate was bugging my foot.
-No issues now.
+I’ve fallen into Pros and Cons with these shoes.
+In short races (5k and 10k) they feel so great.
+But get into the 10 Mile and Half range, and my feet aren’t happy.
+Plus with 70ish miles, the soles are already falling apart.

 Newton Kismet II – I had always wondered if I would like Newton shoes.
 When the opportunity came along to pick up a pair for $30, I couldn’t say no. I like them way more than I thought I would, although they don’t have a ton of miles (see what I wrote in Altra).
 But I like them, although I think the upper runs a bit loose.
 I suppose I could tighten the laces…

-Altra Torn 3.0 – I decided to finally take a shot with Altra.
+Altra Torin 3.0 – I decided to finally take a shot with Altra.
 And guess what?
 I love these shoes.
 They haven’t gotten too many miles on them yet, since April 2018 was a struggle bus for me.
 But super comfy, and the zero drop doesn’t bother me at all.
-Haven’t taken them longer than 7 miles as of this writing.
+I’ve really started to love these.
+Slowly but surely the Torin is starting to become my go to distance shoe.

 Pearl Izumi Road EM Road M3 v2 – I like these shoes so much more than I thought I would and I’m actually on my second pair!
 They’re a bit heavier than my others, but that doesn’t bother me all that much.
 I like to try all different kinds of shoes, so it should mean something when I say I plan on getting a second pair of these.
 Very durable and I’ve used these for training runs anywhere from 3-24 miles.
 And on trails.
 Plus, this fall I finally gave in and used these for the full 26.2 distance.
 My feet have never felt better after a Full.